thirumurthis/Learnings/K8s/manifest-example/K8s_volumes_yaml.md

       storage: 500Mi

 ```
-using ConfigMap as persistent volume:
+Using ConfigMap to mount as volume:
+ - More than one mounted volume
 ```
 $ kubectl create configmap configmap-log --from-literal=log_level=info
 ```